 A no-strings-attached trial is especially useful for large organisations.
 Include representatives from diverse departments for the trial so you get their feedback on user experience before making a decision.

-Purchasing an LMS is a long-term partnership that you hope will serve your training needs as they evolve.
+An LMS is a long-term investment that you hope will serve your training needs as they evolve.
 An LMS may be a great fit for you today, but may not be able to support your business needs tomorrow.

 Think about your long-term business objectives and view them alongside the LMS product roadmap.
 Inquire about future upgrades, additional features, and the vendor’s overall investment in R&D to see if they will be able to support your growing training needs.